 Stay tuned for more posts as the semester unfolds.

 If you would like to take advantage of the internship opportunities for economics majors and earn credit for it, you need to register!
-Vacancies are sitll open for Summer 2015 and Fall 2015.
+Vacancies are still open for Summer 2019 and Fall 2019.
 CLICK HERE for more information and instructions.

 A person from academics, business, former students, etc. come and present their work and students and faculty ask questions and engage in rich discussion.
 Presenter: TBD.
 Participants: Economics majors and faculty.
 Date and location: TBD